h15200/notes/system-design.md

 methods of invalidation

-- Write-through cache: data is written into the cache and the corresponding database at the same time
+- Write-through cache: data is written into the cache and the corresponding database at the same time.
+Accurate, but it's expensive to make calls to the db to update during peak time.
-- Write-back cache: data is written to cache ALONE, and completion is immediately confirmed to the client.
-The storage write is done later, when traffic is low.
+- Write-back (deferred) cache: data is written to cache ALONE, and completion is immediately confirmed to the client.
+The db write is done later, when traffic is low.
+It is less expensive, but bad if the server goes down and skips the db write step.

+Hybrid solution: use write-throughs for sensitive information.
+Use write-back for non-critical data.

 ex challenge "we've got a distributed system and we want to manage request calls"
 solution: